EFTEC/DocumentStoreOne/README.md

 - The limit of documents that a collection could hold is based on the document system used.
 NTFS allows 2 millions of documents per collection.

 ## Version list
+- 1.12 2020-04-18
+    * method get() has a default value
+    * method unlock() removed the argument $forced
+    * new method getFiltered()
 - 1.11 2019-10-23
     * new method setObjectIndex() It sets the default index field for insertObject() and insertOrUpdateObject()
     * new method insertObject()
     * new method insertOrUpdateObject()
-    * method select() now could returns a list of indexes of a list of documents
+    * method select() now could return a list of indexes of a list of documents
 - 1.10 2019-08-30 Some cleaning.
 Added getSequencePHP() and field nodeId
 - 1.9 2019-02-10 Unlock now tries to unlock.
 Manuallock field is not used anymore.
 - 1.8 2018-02-03 field neverLock (for fast access a read only database) also phpunit
 - 1.7.3 2018-02-03 Updated composer.json
-- 1.7.1 2018-10-20 Removed a debug echo on lock()
+- 1.7.1 2018-10-20 Removed an incorrect echo on lock()
 - 1.7 2018-10-20 Added key encryption (optional)
 - 1.6 2018-10-19
 - - Reduced the default time from 30 seconds to 10 seconds because usually PHP is configured to a timeout of 30 seconds.